dsmutin/FontEco/README.md

   - "simplified": Reduces the number of transparency levels (optimal: 4 levels)
   - "optimized": Uses point clustering and path optimization (optimal: 100 grid size)
   - "optimized_masked": Like optimized but ensures paths stay within glyph boundaries
+- `dithering_mode` (str):
+  - "blue_noise": Uses Sobol' sequence and blue noise dithering for natural-looking dot patterns
+  - "shape": Uses shape-based dithering with circles or rectangles
+- `shape_type` (str): Type of shape to use for shape dithering ("circle" or "rectangle").
+Default: "circle"
+- `shape_size` (int or str): Size of shapes for shape dithering:
+  - int: exact size in pixels
+  - "random": random size between margin*2 and maximum possible
+  - "biggest": biggest possible size that fits
+- `margin` (int): Minimum margin between shapes and edges for shape dithering.
+Default: 1
 - `num_levels` (int): Number of transparency levels for simplified mode (optimal: 4) or grid size for optimized mode (optimal: 100).
 Default: 2

 ## Features in Detail